Hidrent Handyman App Update | Shark Tank Season 13

 • Result: $300,000 for 33.3% equity

 Dave Heimbuch once hired a contractor on an app.
-He’d worked on software before, including other tech startups, so when his brother-in-law told him that firefighters (like himself) do household tasks for people all the time, Dave knew what his startup would be.
+He’d worked on software before, including other tech startups, so when his brother-in-law told him that firefighters (like himself) do household tasks for people all the time, he came up with the idea for Hidrent.

-Hidrent is a contractor service where you can list household jobs such as moving furniture and hanging pictures.
+Hidrent is a handyman service where you can list household jobs such as moving furniture and hanging pictures.
 Firefighters, who are already trusted members of the community, can accept the jobs.
-They’ll come to your home, help you out, and you can pay them via the app.
+They’ll come to your home and help you out, and then get paid via the app.

-After a moment’s hesitation, he accepts.
-Where is the company now?
+After a momentary hesitation, he accepts.
+Was this a good deal for the sharks?
 Keep reading our Hidrent update to find out.

-Hidrent has been featured in a lot of publications, including CBS, Fox, Yahoo!
-Finance, and CNBC.
-They still haven’t changed the name as Lori wanted.
-However, our Hidrent update research uncovered a new nationwide availability.
+Our Hidrent update research found that it looks like they’ve expanded beyond Phoenix and Tampa with a new nationwide availability.
 Now, as long as there is a registered firefighter in your area, you can use the app to hire them.

 Before you go, be sure to check out more Shark Tank Season 13 Episode 6 updates: